Jellyitt/Steering_Wheel_USB/README.md

 # Steering Wheel USB

 This repository holds the code and electronics for a USB based steering wheel rim with a dual clutch system.
-These are used in both this [GT style rim](https://www.thingiverse.com/) and this [G29 button box mod](https://www.thingiverse.com/).
+These are used in both this [Formula style rim](https://www.thingiverse.com/) and this [G29 button box mod](https://www.thingiverse.com/).

 This is intended to be used with the Arduino Pro Mirco Board.
 Using the breakout PCB isn't necessary but steering wheels with larger button/switch counts will get messy very quick using the button matix method that the program utilises.
 If using a different wiring configuration to that of the PCB, insure that all the input pin assignments are changed acordingly.